Tagagawik River

 The Tagagawik River is a stream, 85 mi long, in the northwestern part of the U.S. state of Alaska.
 It flows generally north and joins the Selawik River approximately 30 mi south east of the village of Selawik.

-Its Inuit name was first reported in 1886 by U.S. Navy Lieutenant Stoney, which he spelled as "Tag-gag-a-wik".
+Its Inuit name was first reported in 1886 by U.S. Navy Lieutenant George M. Stoney, which he spelled as "Tag-gag-a-wik".
 The name appeared on a map in 1900.